 Go subscribe to his channel.

 There is one last thing.
 The protection equipment.
 I use a biking helmet sometimes.
 When I feel that I need full protection at a skatepark, I wear a hockey helmet.
 I think you can get a more stylish skating helmet on your own.
 I won’t elaborate on helmets.

-I mentioned that I always wore a padded short.
+I mentioned that I always wore padded shorts.
 This is what snowboarders wear.
-The particular one I got years ago was a Docooler padded short.
-But you will find plenty of similar shorts everywhere now.
-The short has saved me numerous times.
+The particular one I got years ago was a Docooler padded shorts.
+They are no longer available.
+But you will find plenty of similar shorts everywhere now, such as this one which looks almost identical.
+These underpants have saved me numerous times.